databrary/curation/README.md

 **NO Data goes in this repository**

 Must have programs: Python 2.7

 Useful programs: iTerm2 (easier interface than Terminal), Sourcetree (local GitHub clone), Sublime Text (.csv and .json editor)

+Need an /output directory in /tools (with /scripts)

 ### spec